 Razor bumps can be a common concern for men after shaving.
-However, there is one particular type of razor bumps, known as Pseudofolliculities Barbae (PFB) that can be especially irritating and painful.
+They can become sore, cause irritation and can damage your confidence around your appearance.
+One particular type of razor bumps, known as Pseudofolliculities Barbae (PFB) can be especially irritating and painful.

 Razor Bumps: Here’s the Deal

 Razor bumps and ingrown hairs start with a a genetic tendency towards curly hair.
 The irregular shape of curly hair shafts and the curls themselves make hairs prone to pushing back into the surface of the skin as they regrow after being cut.
 This genetic factor makes razor bumps and ingrown hairs very common in men of African or Indo-European descent.

 It’s important to note that not all razor bumps are PFB, so if you think you might have chronic razor bumps, a good first step would be to consult your dermatologist for diagnosis and expert advice on how to get rid of razor bumps for good.

 Razor bumps are also more likely if your hair shaft is dry during shaving, as it’s much harder for your razor to cut through hair in this case, leading to more tugging and pulling which can be painful.
 This cause your hair tips to be cut at an angle, making it even easier for the hair to penetrate back into the skin as it grows, increasing your risk of razor bumps.

 How Long Do Razor Bumps Last